-Whilst on a hike or walk with someone else, you might be walking and chatting, and suddenly see a great viewpoint or an angle that you’d like to take a photo of.
-It can be hard to interrupt someone so that you both pause whilst you take that photo etc. Being on your own just allows you to walk and stop as you please.
+While on a hike or walk with someone else, you might be walking and chatting, and suddenly see a great viewpoint or an angle that you’d like to take a photo of.
+It can be hard to interrupt someone so that you both pause while you take that photo etc. Being on your own just allows you to walk and stop as you please.

 Even just sitting out in a city park with a book, or going to the beach on your own will give you some time out amongst nature to recharge.